Stephen Hunter

-Stephen Hunter (born March 25, 1946, Kansas City, Missouri) is an American novelist, essayist, and film critic.
+Stephen Hunter (born March 25, 1946, in Kansas City, Missouri) is an American novelist, essayist, and film critic.

 Life and career

 Hunter was born in Kansas City, Missouri, and grew up in Evanston, Illinois.
 His father was Charles Francis Hunter, a Northwestern University speech professor who was murdered in 1975 by two male prostitutes.
 His mother was Virginia Ricker Hunter, a writer of children's books.
-After graduating from Northwestern in 1968 with a degree in journalism, he was drafted for two years into the United States Army serving in The Old Guard (3rd Infantry Regiment) in Washington, D.C., a unit that has both operational and ceremonial missions, the latter most notably being the guard force for the Tomb of the Unknown Soldier.
+After graduating from Northwestern in 1968 with a degree in journalism, he was drafted for two years into the United States Army.
+He served in the 3rd U.S. Infantry Regiment in Washington, D.C., a unit that has both operational and ceremonial missions, the latter most notably being the guard force for the Tomb of the Unknown Soldier.
 He also wrote for a military paper, the Pentagon News.

 He joined The Baltimore Sun in 1971, working at the copy desk of the newspaper's Sunday edition for a decade.
 He became its film critic in 1982, a post he held until moving to The Washington Post in the same function in 1997.
 In 1998 Hunter won the American Society of Newspaper Editors Distinguished Writing Award in the criticism category, and in 2003 he received the Pulitzer Prize for Criticism.
 He accepted a buyout from the Post in 2008.

 Hunter's thriller novels include Point of Impact (filmed as Shooter), Black Light and Time to Hunt, which form a trilogy featuring Vietnam War veteran and sniper Bob "the Nailer" Swagger.
 The story of Bob Lee Swagger continued with The 47th Samurai (2007), Night of Thunder (2008), I, Sniper (2009), Dead Zero (2010), The Third Bullet (2013), Sniper's Honor (2014) and G-Man (2017).
 The series has led to two spin-off series: Hot Springs, Pale Horse Coming, and Havana form another trilogy centered on Bob Swagger's father, Earl Swagger, while Soft Target (2011) focuses on Bob's long-unknown son, Ray Cruz.